 How are juvenile arthritis and other rheumatic diseases diagnosed?

-The process starts with a medical history and a physical exam.
-Tests may also be done.
+process starts with a health history and a physical exam.
+You child may need tests.

 These include blood tests such as: